-In the November 3rd general election, you will be voting for President and Vice President of the United States, your Congressperson in the House of Representatives, and your representatives in state and local government.
-There will also be a number of ballot measures - proposed legislation to be approved or rejected by eligible voters.
+In the November 8th general election, you will be voting for your Congressperson in the House of Representatives, your U. S. Senator, and your representatives in state and local government.
+There will also be several ballot measures - proposed legislation to be approved or rejected by eligible voters.

 With 12% of the country's population, California is the most populous state in the nation.
 Because of this, California voters will play a crucial role in the nominating process.
 Elections can be decided by a handful of voters.
 By exercising your right to vote, you will be helping to shape the future.
 From the economy and health care to the environment and human rights, the stakes are high.
 Make your voice matter!

 Check out Ballotpedia's List of 2020 Presidential Candidates for the complete list of candidates and links to their biographies.